-- The chairperson of the Board may recognize visitors, guests, and other interested parties to speak and to assist the Board and its standing committees. - 2.
+- 1. The chairperson of the Board may recognize visitors, guests, and other interested parties to speak and to assist the Board and its standing committees. - 2.
 The public shall be given a reasonable opportunity to express its opinion on matters considered by the Standards Board during the meeting as long as order is maintained.
 Public comment shall be subject to reasonable rules established by the chair. - 3.
-A qualified representative of the Agency of Education will be available at board meetings and committee meetings. - 4.
-Legal counsel will be present at meetings of the Standards Board to the extent necessary and possible.
+A qualified representative of the Agency of Education will be available at board meetings and committee meetings. - 4. @necessary and possible.